Energy

 How Houston Beat the Bust (Sort Of)

 This story is from Texas Monthly’s archives.
-We have left it as it was originally published, without updating, to maintain a clear historical record.
+We have left the text as it was originally published to maintain a clear historical record.
 Read more here about our archive digitization project.
 Once Texans thought the boom would never end.
-Then they thought the bust
+Then they thought the bust would

 Business|